 Dr. Atlas also provides consultations and accepts referrals from breeders, area veterinarians and the Birmingham Zoo.
 He also works with raptors and native species as a volunteer veterinarian and board member with the Alabama Wildlife Center and Ruffner Mountain Nature Center.
 He is a member of numerous species-specific veterinary professional organizations and works with several state and local nonprofits dedicated to wildlife rescue and rehabilitation.

-Dr. Atlas and his wife Jill enjoy wildlife photography, canoeing and scuba diving.
+Dr. Atlas celebrated a well-deserved retirement in 2022.
+He is enjoying time with his wife Jill doing wildlife photography, canoeing and scuba diving.
 They share their home with three golden retrievers, two shih-tzus, a Senegal parrot, several freshwater aquaria and an endless procession of turtles.

 Arthur Serwitz, DVM